notthetup/recipes/README.md

 # recipes
-Collection of open source? recipes.
+A collection of open source? recipes.